icplayer/creating-mCourser-sites/README.md

 For communication from your site to mCourser additional repository have been maintained: [mCourser communication](https://github.com/icplayer/mCourser-iframe-communication).
 That repository contains simple util for sending messages between the sites.

 ## Creating site
-mCourser contains only few requirement and limitations:
+mCourser has just few requirement and limitations:
 * All paths must be relative: styles, JS or images.
 * A package must be zip file with index.html file in root.
 * The site sends information about site height, see: [Site height](./pages/page-height.md)